Localized Tornado Outbreak at the Upstream of a Tropical Easterly Wave in Camarines Norte, Philippines (13 September 2025): SUMMARY AND CONCLUSION

 Therefore, this study sought to emphasize and encourage poststorm damage assessments in the Philippines, especially for SWEs.
 The use of environmental reanalysis, ultra high-resolution satellite imagery (aside from the usual geostationary satellite), and polarimetric radar have become essential tools to complement ground-level damage surveys, providing crucial information in sparsely populated areas and over forests.
 If damage analyses such as the one conducted in this study can be expanded, the number of tornado reports in the Philippines can increase significantly and estimates of their intensity can improve, promoting greater knowledge of the climatology of tornadoes in the Philippines.

 \acknowledgments

 The author expresses sincere gratitude to the Philippine public for reporting the occurrence of the tornado within the affected communities.
 G. H. Capuli also acknowledges the constructive comments provided by the three anonymous reviewers and the editor, which significantly improved the quality of this manuscript.
 The author further extends appreciation to Dr. Funing Li of the Massachusetts Institute of Technology (MIT) for valuable guidance related to the use of \textit{xcape}.
 This work received no funding, but was ’funded’ by extensive and exhaustive effort, whose dedication and commitment to advancing our understanding of severe weather phenomena were indispensable.
 I am thankful to our respective family and loved ones for their unwavering support throughout this research.

-This work was conducted independently and is presented as such.
-While discussion and feedback are welcome, the author is not currently considering collaborations or any changes to authorship for this study.
+This work was conducted independently and is presented as a preprint (submitted for publication).
 Thank you for your understanding.

 \contribution

 \textbf{Generich H. Capuli:} Writing - original draft, Writing - review \& editing, Visualization, Methodology, Investigation, Formal Analysis, Data curation, Conceptualization, Supervision.